publicinnovation/openorg/chapters/2_need-and-opportunity.md

 Discussions about job creation and investment largely overlook the need to innovate within the public sector.
 Rather, public agencies&mdash;including our universities, healthcare institutions, and local governments&mdash;are positioned as tools for accelerating private investment.
 While this is a laudable goal, a different set of strategies and tactics must be developed to leverage the value creation potential within the civic space itself.

-*Next Economy*&mdash;a high profile regional economic development initiative led by the Sacramento Metro Chamber, the Sacramento Area Commerce and Trade Organization (SACTO), the Sacramento Area Regional Technology Alliance (SARTA) and Valley Vision&mdash;prioritizes the following five goals to increase investment and create jobs:
+[Next Economy](http://www.nexteconomycapitalregion.org/)&mdash;a high profile regional economic development initiative led by the Sacramento Metro Chamber, the Sacramento Area Commerce and Trade Organization (SACTO), the Sacramento Area Regional Technology Alliance (SARTA) and Valley Vision&mdash;prioritizes the following five goals to increase investment and create jobs (Next Economy, 2013):

 1. Foster a strong innovation environment.
 2. Amplify the Region’s global market transactions.